st6autumn/st6-download/README.md

 1. **[Download the latest release](https://github.com/st6autumn/st6-download/releases/latest)**
 2. Run the installer
 3. Open st6.download
-4. Click **⬇ Download All Dependencies** in Settings (one-time setup)
+4. Click **⬇ Download All Dependencies** in Settings → System (one-time setup)
 5. Start downloading!

 ### Spotify / Apple Music / Tidal Setup
 These platforms require free Spotify API credentials (takes 2 minutes):
 1. Go to [developer.spotify.com/dashboard](https://developer.spotify.com/dashboard)
 2. Create an app → set redirect URI to `https://localhost:8888/callback`
-3. Copy Client ID and Client Secret into Settings
+3. Copy Client ID and Client Secret into Settings → General

 ### Instagram Setup
 Instagram requires cookies for authentication:
 1. Install the [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) Chrome extension
 2. Go to instagram.com while logged in
-3. Export cookies → browse the file in Settings
+3. Export cookies → browse the file in Settings → General

 ---

 ## 🔄 Auto-Updates

 st6.download checks for updates automatically on startup.
 When a new version is available:
-1. A banner appears in Settings showing the new version and changelog
+1. A popup appears center-screen showing the new version and formatted changelog
-2. Click **"Install Update"** to download the new installer
+2. Click **"Install Update"** to download the new installer with a progress bar
 3. Click **"Install & Restart"** to apply

-You can also manually check via **Settings → Check for Updates**.
+You can also manually check via **Settings → System → Check for Updates**.

 ---